luiscoco/GithubActions_dotNET8WebAPI_Create_DockerImage_Upload_to_GoogleCloud_Artifacts_Registry/README.md

 As prerequisite for creating a new Artifact Registry repo it is mandatory to assign to the Service Account the permission **Artifact Registry Administrator**

-We also set the permission **** to push Docker image to the Artificat Registry rerpo
+We also set the permission **Artifact Registry Writer** to push Docker image to the Artificat Registry rerpo

 ![image](https://github.com/luiscoco/GithubActions_dotNET8WebAPI_Create_DockerImage_Upload_to_GoogleCloud_Artifacts_Registry/assets/32194879/19011a91-59df-4fa0-b0c6-ee093e1c690d)